Dayguy/Tetris/README.md

 TO DO:
     Fix game over setting to trigger at very top of the game board Add check collision for rotation too close to edges.
+    Create array of messages to loop over, rather than toggling two.

     Added emaojis to output messages (just because) -- DONE Fix bonus message, clear after time period -- FIXED